Dealing With Liens Against Property

 Real Estate Attorneys At Your Side

 Questionable title is like a wet blanket on the sale of property.
 We encourage you to contact our firm to discuss how to get it removed so you can move forward with your transaction.
-To schedule a no-cost initial consultation, call 310-694-5527.
+To schedule an initial consultation, call 310-694-5527.
 If you prefer, you can complete our email intake form.